 Risk area Risk owner Links to which strategic objectives?
-Trend Cyber security CS1: Security and infrastructure weaknesses Nick Jones, Director of Compliance and Information Whole strategy New (added in April 2017)
+Trend Cyber security CS1: Security and infrastructure weaknesses Nick Jones, Director of Compliance and Information Whole strategy ⇔⇔⇔

-The recent cyber-security event affecting the NHS and other organisations demonstrates that there is no room for complacency.
+The cyber-security event earlier in 2017, affecting the NHS and other organisations demonstrates that there is no room for complacency.
 However recent audits and our own assessments indicate that the HFEA is well protected.
-We were not affected by the recent incident.
+We were not affected by the 2017 incident.